Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

 \end{sectheorem}

-In other words, any function in the class $\F_\text{WL}(L)$ can be approximated by $L$-layer GNNs in $\F_{\text{GNN}*}(L)$.
-This result is a consequence of a Stone-Weierstrauss theorem due to \cite{azizian2021expressive} and a version of the \cite{morris2019weisfeiler} and \cite{xu2018powerful} result on the equivalent separation power of GNNs and the WL test.
+In other words, any function in the class $\F_\text{WL}(L)$ can be approximated by a sequence of $L$-layer GNNs in $\F_{\text{GNN}*}(L)$.
+The result is a consequence of a Stone-Weierstrauss theorem due to \cite{azizian2021expressive} and a version of the \cite{morris2019weisfeiler} and \cite{xu2018powerful} result on the equivalent separation power of GNNs and the WL test.
 The proof is given below.

-Theorem 4 of \cite{azizian2021expressive} is very similar to this result but with the distinction that they use $\medcup_L \F_{\text{GNN}*}(L)$ in place of $\F_{\text{GNN}*}(L)$ and $\{f_{\text{WL},\infty}\}$ in place of $\{f_{\text{WL},L}\}$.
-That is, their theorem states that the set of GNNs with any possible number of layers can approximate any continuous function at most as separating as the WL test run until convergence.
+The result is essentially Theorem 4 of \cite{azizian2021expressive} but with the distinction that they use $\medcup_L \F_{\text{GNN}*}(L)$ in place of $\F_{\text{GNN}*}(L)$ and $\{F_{\text{WL},\infty}\}$ in place of $\{F_{\text{WL},L}\}$.
+That is, their theorem states that the set of GNNs ranging over all possible numbers of layers can approximate any continuous function at most as separating as the WL test run until convergence.

 \autoref{tgnnapprox} states their result for fixed $L$, and the proof is straightforward from prior results.
-However, our reframing clarifies one of the roles of depth, namely that it determines the strength of the shape restriction implicitly imposed on the function being approximated by GNNs.
-In particular, because the WL test is more powerful when $L$ is larger, meaning when run for more iterations, \autoref{tgnnapprox} implies that, in principle, deeper GNNs can approximate richer function classes, or equivalently, impose weaker shape restrictions.
-We discuss in \autoref{sbv} the implications of this result for the bias-variance trade-off in $L$.
+However, our framing clarifies one of the roles of depth, namely that it determines the strength of the shape restriction implicitly imposed on the function being approximated by GNNs.
+In particular, because the WL test is more powerful when $L$ is larger, meaning when run for more iterations, \autoref{tgnnapprox} implies that deeper GNNs can approximate weakly richer function classes, or equivalently, impose weaker shape restrictions.
+We discuss the economic significance of this point in the next subsection.

-\begin{proof}[Proof of \autoref{tgnnapprox}] Lemma 35 of \cite{azizian2021expressive} (in particular the result for $MGNN_E$) shows that there exists a sequence of GNNs $\{f_k\}_{k\in\mathbb{N}} \subseteq \medcup_L \F_{\text{GNN}*}(L)$ such that \eqref{GNNdense} holds for any $f^*$ in the class
+\begin{proof}[Proof of \autoref{tgnnapprox}] Lemma 35 of \cite{azizian2021expressive} (in particular the result for $MGNN_E$) shows that there exists a sequence of GNNs $\{F_k\}_{k\in\mathbb{N}} \subseteq \medcup_L \F_{\text{GNN}*}(L)$ such that \eqref{GNNdense} holds for any $F^*$ in the class